freenet-actions/check-file-size/README.md

 [![LICENSE](https://img.shields.io/github/license/freenet-actions/check-file-size)](https://github.com/freenet-actions/check-file-size/blob/main/LICENSE)

 This action checks all files in a configurable directory (recursively) for a configurable maximum file size.
-It also allows to automatically add a comment to the current PR that lists all oversized files.
+It also allows to automatically add a comment to the triggering PR that lists all oversized files.

 ## Inputs